-1. Semi-Annual Performance Reports (FEATS Reports)
+A. Semi-Annual Performance Reports

-The subrecipient will submit performance reports through EPA's Puget Sound Financial and Ecosystem Accounting Tracking System (FEATS) every six (6) months during the life of the project.
-Reports are due 30 calendar days after the end of each reporting period.
+The sub-recipient shall submit performance reports for EPA's Puget Sound Financial and Ecosystem Accounting Tracking System (FEATS) every six (6) months during the life of the project.
+Reports are due the first calendar days after the end of each reporting period.
 The reporting periods shall end March 31st and September 30th of each calendar year.
-Reports will be submitted to the DOH Contract Manager on the FEATS form provided by the Contract Manager and shall be submitted electronically.
+Reports shall be submitted to the DOH Contract Manager electronically on the FEATS form provided by the Contract Manager.

-In accordance with 2 CFR 200.328, as appropriate, the subrecipient agrees to submit performance (FEATS) reports that include brief information on each of the following areas:
+In accordance with 2 CFR 200.328, as appropriate, the sub-recipient agrees to submit performance reports that include brief information on each of the following areas:

-- a. a comparison of actual accomplishments to the outputs/outcomes established in the assistance agreement work plan for the period; - b. the reasons why established goals were not met, if appropriate; - additional pertinent information including, when appropriate, analysis and explanation of cost overruns or high unit costs.
+- 1. a comparison of actual accomplishments to the outputs/outcomes established in the assistance agreement work plan for the period; - 2. the reasons why established goals were not met, if appropriate; - 3. additional pertinent information including, when appropriate, analysis and explanation of cost overruns or high unit costs.

-In addition to the semi-annual performance reports, the subrecipient shall immediately notify the DOH Contract Manager of developments that have a significant impact on the award-supported activities.
-As appropriate, the subrecipient agrees to inform the DOH Contract Manager as soon as problems, delays or adverse conditions become known which will materially impair the ability to meet the outputs/outcomes specified in the assistance agreement work plan.
+In addition to the semi-annual performance reports, the sub-recipient shall immediately notify the DOH Contract Manager of developments that have a significant impact on the award-supported activities.
+As appropriate, the sub-recipient agrees to inform the DOH Contract Manager as soon as problems, delays or adverse conditions become known which will materially impair the ability to meet the outputs/outcomes specified in the assistance agreement work plan.
 This notification shall include a statement of the action taken or contemplated, and any assistance needed to resolve the situation.

-2. Final Performance Report
+B. Final Performance Report

-The subrecipient shall submit a final performance report through FEATS, which is due 90 calendar days after the expiration or termination of the award.
+The sub-recipient shall submit a final performance report through FEATS, which is due 90 calendar days after the expiration or termination of the award.
 The report shall be submitted to the DOH Contract Manager and must be provided electronically.
 The report shall generally contain the same information as in the periodic reports, but should cover the entire project period.
-After completion of the project, the DOH Contract Manager may waive the requirement for a final performance report if the DOH Contract

-Manager deems such a report is inappropriate or unnecessary.
+After completion of the project, the DOH Contract Manager may waive the requirement for a final performance report if the DOH Contract Manager deems such a report is inappropriate or unnecessary.

-3. Program Income - Addition
+C. Program Income - Addition

-If program income is generated, the subrecipient is required to account for program income related to this project.
-Program income earned during the project period shall be retained by the subrecipient and shall be added to funds committed to the project by DOH and the subrecipient, and shall be used to further eligible project objectives.
+If program income is generated, the sub-recipient is required to account for program income related to this project.
+Program income earned during the project period shall be retained by the sub-recipient and shall be added to funds committed to the project by EPA and the sub-recipient, and shall be used to further eligible project objectives.

-4. Recognition of EPA Funding
+D. Recognition of EPA Funding